koiiNyan/HarvardX-CS50/README.md

 ## WEEK 8: C$50 Finance
 ### Sentimental
-**Task:** Implement a website via which users can "buy" and "sell" stocks, [C$50 Finance](/Week8)
+**Task:** Implement a website via which users can "buy" and "sell" stocks.

+[C$50 Finance](/Week8)